apnadkarni/blt/man/treeview.rst

     Specifies the binding tags *columnName*.  *TagList* is a list of binding tag names.
 The tags and their order will determine how events are handled for columns.
-Each tag in the list matching the current event sequence will have its Tcl command executed.
+Each tag in the list matching the current event sequence will have its TCL command executed.
 The default value is "all".

   **-borderwidth** *numPixels*